 The fourth consequence of a life of pride is dishonesty in business and stealing from others.
 As we see, Edom did not only stand by and watch their brother fall but they looked to profit by picking up the pieces.
 That is the same type of thing that happens in our world today as, when a crisis occurs, there are these big businessmen just licking their chops at the idea of profiting on the backs of others.

-You should not wait at the crossroads to cut down their fugitives, nor hand over their survivors in the day of their trouble.
+You shouldn't have stood at the crossroads to cut down their fugitives or handed over their survivors on a day of trouble."

 The fifth consequence of a life of pride is that sooner or later you will find that you have been on the side of the enemy which is Satan.
 Edom not only stood by while their brother was attacked but actually took part in handing over those who were escaping.

-'The day of the Lord is near for all nations.
-As you have done, it will be done to you; your deeds will return upon your own head.
-Just as you drank on my holy hill, so all the nations will drink continually; they will drink and drink and be as if they had never been.'
+For the Day of ADONAI is near for all nations; as you did, it will be done to you; your dealings will come back on your own head.
+For just as you have drunk on my holy mountain, so will all the nations drink in turn; yes, they will drink and gulp it down and be as if they had never existed.

 Pride will be judged.
 Now, the prophet tells us of the last days and we see that it is a time of drunkenness as people drink and do drugs to escape the horror of those days.
 As we see in Revelation 6, they cannot escape the horror through death and so they try to numb themselves.